eclipse-cbi/p2repo-analyzers/README.md

 Another class of tests, read the content.jar/xml meta-data and reports on the data or relationships in that meta data.

 Yet another, small class of tests, verify that the jars are signed.
 These tests are not really "Java" or "workspace" related, but use Java's "exec" method to invoke `jarsigner -verify` on multiple threads, on a directory of jars.
-(There is actually a faster heuristic in the code that simply looks for the presence of the Eclipse signature file, but that is a heuristic and might not always be accurate, so it not used by default).
+(There is actually a faster heuristic in the code that simply looks for the presence of the Eclipse signature file, but that is a heuristic and might not always be accurate, so it is not used by default).

 The code and scripts, as of right now, are oriented towards simply producing reports.
 If you browse the code, you'll see some commented-out code in places that can cause failed flags to be set, which would be appropriate for most projects and, eventually, even the Simultaneous Release repository.
 But more recently Dennis Huebner has contributed the framework to run as JUnit tests but that still needs to be documented.
 See also the `-useNewApi` flag which produces reports based on passed, failed, or warning (which is a variant of passed more than a variant of failed).
 Follow [bug 487409](https://bugs.eclipse.org/bugs/show_bug.cgi?id=487409) for updating the documentation.